Council tax for students: when you pay and when you don't

 You’re counted as a student from the day your course starts until the day after it officially ends - including holidays between terms.
 So if you’re finishing in June and starting again in September, you’re still a student over summer.
 You don’t lose the exemption during Easter or Christmas either.

 Part-time students doing under 21 hours a week don’t qualify.
-You count as a regular adult for council tax purposes.
+You count as a regular adult for council tax purposes and will be liable like anyone else.
+This includes students doing 15-20 hours a week, evening classes, or anything that doesn’t meet the 21-hour threshold.

 If everyone in the house is a full-time student, the property is exempt.
 No council tax at all.
 But add one non-student to the mix and things change.